 The first thing to remember is, you are not the only ones who need to make this type of situation work.
 Thousands of men and women are in your shoes.
-Even if they are now in a committed relationship, and your new partner is already scouring Seventy Seven Diamonds for a ring, civility with your ex is still essential for the kids' sake.
+Even if they are now in a committed relationship, and your new partner is already scouring jewellers for a ring, civility with your ex is still essential for the kids' sake.

 Focus on the children - They will be the most affected by your interaction.
 Instead of thinking about yourself, or even his needs, focus on your child’s happiness and security.
 They come first.

 Separate feelings and actions - This often means an impossible task for many: putting your own feelings aside to work co-operatively.
 Hurt and resentment between an ex couple is always going to linger, and it will be difficult to put those feelings aside.

 Get your feelings out - Vent to a close friend or even the family pet.
 Just make sure your children are out of earshot.
 Negative opinions about your ex will make the child feel stuck in the middle and like they have to choose a side.

 Communication - Keep an open dialogue with your ex.
 It isn't necessary to meet your ex in person.
 Speak over the phone, exchange texts and emails, just keep it conflict free.
 Don't dig at one another and above all listen.